Mariano Arciero: Life

 Mariano Arciero was born in Contursi Terme in 1707 to the poor Mattia Arciero and Autilia Marmora.
 In his childhood he fostered a strong devotion to the Mother of God whom he called "Mamma bella".

-The local priest - Emanuele Parisio - took him under his personal care for educational purposes.
-Parisio instructed him and requested that he teach catechism to his fellow children.
-He later moved from his home to Naples in 1729 where he attended a Eucharistic Congregation that the Jesuit priest Francesco Pavone established; he enrolled in the congregation on 21 December 1729.
-It was in a Jesuit college he enrolled in that he did his philosophical studies and also studied literature.
+The parish priest Emanuele Parisio took him under his personal care for educational purposes.
+Parisio instructed him and requested that he teach catechise his fellow children.
+He later moved from his home to Naples in 1729 where he attended a Eucharistic Congregation which the Jesuit Francesco Pavone had established; he enrolled in the congregation on 21 December 1729.
+He undertook philosophical studies and also studied literature.
 It was also during this time that Parisio took charge of his theological studies which allowed for him to be ordained to the priesthood on 22 December 1731.

-He soon became a model for his fellow priests: he was active in all charitable acts and visited hospitals and other places to be with his people for his pastoral mission.
-Gennaro Fortunato - the Bishop of Cassano - desired that Arciero be in his diocese.
+Arciero soon became a model for his fellow priests: he was active in all charitable acts and visited hospitals and other places to be with his people for his pastoral mission.
+Gennaro Fortunato, the Bishop of Cassano, desired that Arciero be in his diocese.
 Arciero devoted himself to the education of children and was known for astonishing conversions.
 He spent hours teaching catechism to children as well as preaching.
 To that end he was known as the "Apostle of Calabria" due to his tireless apostolate.
 The bishop also named him as the first parish priest for Altomonte and then for the Annunciation church (under construction at the time) in Maratea.
-The death of Fortunato in 1751 prompted him to return to Naples.
+The death of Fortunato in 1751 prompted Arciero to return to Naples.

 In 1768 he was named as the spiritual director for a diocesan congregation for the supervision of priests.
-He was later named as the director at the direction of Cardinal Antonio Sersale.
+He was later named as the director, at the instance of Cardinal Antonio Sersale.
 Arciero spent much time in contemplation of the Eucharist and was known for his frugal manner of living.
-His dressing habits were kept to a minimum and he slept and ate little.
+His dress habits were kept to a minimum and he slept and ate little.

-Arciero died in 1788 at 4:00pm after suffering from ill health.
-Following his death Mary Frances of the Five Wounds saw the angels guide his soul to Heaven.
-His remains were kept in state for just under a week in order to accommodate the long stream of Neapolitans who came to see him as a farewell.
-His remains were later moved on 15 October 1950 to his hometown to the Santa Maria degli Angeli church.
-His remains were exhumed in that church on 28 January 2012 for canonical inspection and for the collection of relics.
-The reconnaissance - lasting about six hours - found most of the skeleton with the skullcap.
-Hair was found in addition to 25 teeth with two of those teeth still attached to the jaw.
+Arciero died on 16 February 1788 at 4:00 pm after suffering from ill health.
+Following his death Mary Frances of the Five Wounds said that she saw the angels guide his soul to Heaven.
+His remains were kept in state for just under a week to accommodate the long stream of Neapolitans who came to see him.
+The remains were later moved on 15 October 1950 to his hometown to the Santa Maria degli Angeli church.
+Arciero's remains were exhumed in that church on 28 January 2012 for canonical inspection and for the collection of relics.
+The reconnaissance – lasting about six hours – found most of the skeleton with the skullcap.
+Hair was found in addition to 25 teeth, with two of those teeth still attached to the jaw.
 Pieces of his cassock were found as was a single button.